-CHEATING UNIQUE SOUTHER OF A What sort of things did you/do you enjoy doing with your family?
+CREATING UNIQUE JOURNEYS F What sort of things did you/do you enjoy doing with your family?
 What are your views on youth offending and what should be done?
-What sort of rules would you expect children to follow in a family and how strict would you be about those rules? about those fales.
+What are your views on youth offending and what should be done?
+What sort of rules would you expect children to follow in a family and how strict would you be about those rules?
 What sort of punishment/sanctions should be used with children and who should decide what that punishment/sanction ought to be?
 How are your expectations of children defined by their sex?
 What are these expectations?

-What are your interests and hobbies?
-Who else do they involve?
-What are your interests and hobbies?
-Who else do they involve?
-What are your interests and hobbies?
-Who else do they involve?
-What are your interests and hobbies?
-Who else do they involve?
-What role do you believe religious beliefs should play in the life of the school? low would you describe your general outlook on life?
-What is your motivation for working with difficult pupils? (where applicable)
+CREATING UNIQUE JOURNEYS FO What are seen interests and babble 2 What also do there in a lead 2 What are your interests and hobbies?
+Who else do they invo oive?
+What role do you boliove religious beliefs should play in the life of the school?
+What role do you believe religious beliefs should play in the me of the school?
+How would you describe your general outlook on life? now would you describe your general outlook on life?
+What is your motivation for working with difficult pupils? (v where applicable) , print (